ruipires/blog/_posts/2012-05-29-battle-of-the-build-systems.markdown

 <li>Ninja -&nbsp;<a href="http://neugierig.org/software/chromium/notes/2011/02/ninja.html">http://neugierig.org/software/chromium/notes/2011/02/ninja.html</a></li>
 <li>WAF -&nbsp;<a href="http://code.google.com/p/waf/">http://code.google.com/p/waf/</a></li><br />
 </ul><br />
-I have tried to list the tools I knew, plus a few I recommended or found out while looking for better alternatives.</p>
+<p>I have tried to list the tools I knew, plus a few I recommended or found out while looking for better alternatives.</p>
 <p>Have I forgotten something?
 Any suggestions?</p>
 <p>In future posts I will go over these tools and try to decide on one that suits my needs.</p>